devendrajha/my-cart/README.md

-# this is web application using Javaand other Web component
+# this is web application using Java and other Web component